schroedan/homebridge-my-gekko/README.md

 myGEKKO platform plugin for Homebridge written in Typescript

 This plugin exposes:
-* Blinds as Window Coverings
+* Blinds as window coverings
+* Meteo temperature as temperature sensor

 ## Installation